 Hannah has had a career in fundraising for the past 15 years including being Deputy Director at North Herts CVS for six years (2008-2014).
 Hannah is currently Head of Community Fundraising and Volunteering at national Charity Willow and has previously been a trustee for Headway Hertfordshire.
 Hannah is a resident in North Herts and passionate about volunteering and community development.

 Justine worked for the John Lewis Partnership for 16 years in a variety of management roles.
 Having moved into the Third Sector she worked for Bridge Builders Christian Trust for 12 years both as Finance & Administration Manager and a member of their Leadership Team.
-A year ago, Justine decided upon a complete career change and thoroughly enjoys being a Teaching Assistant at a local primary school in Stevenage.
+Following a change in career path in 2016, Justine currently works full time as a finance assistant at a local primary school in Stevenage.
 After recently gaining a Distinction for her foundation degree in Charity & Social Enterprise Management, Justine has decided to continue studying for a BA(Hons) in the same subject.
 Justine is married with two grown up children who are currently both at university.
 In her spare time she enjoys cycling with her husband on their tandem, competing in Time Trials and planning long distance challenges such as cycling from North to South Devon.
 Justine is a member of Oak Church Stevenage and volunteers for them in a number of different roles.